-

 Mission Statement

-Autumn Hospice’s mission is to provide dignity and quality of life through death and beyond with compassion, passion and commitment.
+Autumn Hospice’s mission is to provide compassionate, holistic end-of-life care, centered on a personal approach, connectedness, dignity, and clinical excellence.
 Focus of care is directed toward patient goals for the remainder of life and is adjusted and refocused as the condition of the patient changes.
-Nurses, social workers, home health aides, volunteers, bereavement counselors, chaplains, hospice physicians and management of Autumn Hospice provide a dynamic, holistic interdisciplinary team to serve the patient, family, caregiver and significant other which is recognized as the unit of care."
-The Autumn Hospice team will continuously strive to meet and exceed the unique and very individualized spiritual, emotional, and physical needs of the "patient/unit of care" during the dying process, continuing through the bereavement (thirteen months) period that follows the death of the patient.
+Autumn Hospice continuously strives to meet and exceed the unique and very individualized spiritual, emotional, and physical needs of the patient and family during the dying process, continuing through the bereavement period that follows the death of the patient.
+We believe that everyone’s journey deserves the utmost respect, empathy, and support.
+Our personal approach lies at the heart of everything we do.

 Description